changhyuni/terraform/README.md

-# terraform in aws
+# terraform in aws pratice
-create vpc